My name is Moragh. The name is Gaelic and is pronounced Mora. I live in the UK.

 I haven’t always been a writer, unless you count sending occasional contributions to various newsletters, with some being printed.

 In the 60s I trained as a physiotherapist and, after a spell working in a local clinic and hospital, I spent most of my married life caring for my disabled husband, who died in 2004.
-I have three sons and two grandkids, who I try to see as often as I can.
+I have three sons and two grandkids, plus a foster granddaughter, all of whom I try to see as often as I can.

-After my husband’s disability forced his early retirement, he and I became founding members and directors of a local disability charity, which specialised in raising awareness and in training those responsible for ensuring that access to public buildings and spaces was available for people with any disability.
+After my husband’s disability forced his early retirement, he and I became founding members and directors of a local disability charity.
+This charity specialised in raising awareness and providing training to those responsible for ensuring that access to public buildings and spaces was available for people with any disability.

 I only started writing more seriously after I was widowed.
-In December 2010 I started entering poetry competitions and, although I have yet to win any prizes, I have had seven poems published in various anthologies.
-I have also had several articles published in various magazines, including Dogs’ Monthly, This England and the UK Guardian, the first one being published in the Guardian weekend family supplement in December 2011.
+In December 2010 I started entering poetry competitions.
+Although I have yet to win any prizes, I have had seven poems published in various anthologies.
+I have also had several articles published in various magazines, including Dogs’ Monthly, This England and the UK Guardian and other magazines.
+The first one was published in the Guardian Weekend Family Supplement in December 2011.

-I have almost completed a creative writing course, designed to help me learn how to become a better writer and to further my writing opportunities.
+I almost completed a creative writing course, designed to help me learn how to become a better writer and to further my writing opportunities.
 This course was put on hold during most of 2012 while I wrote the biography of my friends, Jack Blanchard and Misty Morgan, from Florida.
-My book, ‘In Harmony’, is now finished and in print.
+My book, ‘In Harmony’, is now finished and is available in print or as an e-book from Amazon.